microsoft/essex-toolkit/packages/msal-interactor/README.md

 **getAccessToken and getIdTokenClaims**

 Both `.getAccessToken` and `.getIdTokenClaims` methods will prompt a user to login if necessary.
 Before prompting to login, both methods will attempt to load a valid token from cache before attempting to refresh the corresponding token with a refresh token, also loaded from cache.
 If `MsalInteractor` is unable to load a token from cache or refresh an existing token then it will prompt the user to login.
-Since both token getters prompt the use to login if necessary, the flow of manually logging in with `.login` is optional.
+Since both token getters prompt the user to login if necessary, the flow of manually logging in with `.login` is optional.